 How to Setup MongoDB on Windows

-This blog shows how to set up MongoDB 4.4 Community version on windows 10 as a local development environment, create a simple database, table, and collection, and how to backup and store data by using mongoexport and mongoimport.
+This blog shows how to set up MongoDB 4.4 Community version on Windows 10 as a local development environment, create a simple database, table, and collection, and how to backup and restore data by using mongoexport and mongoimport.

 Install MongoDB Server

 First, go to the official MongoDB installation link here to download the installation file.
-After the download following the installation wizard to install MongoDB.
+After the download, follow the installation wizard to install MongoDB.

 Choose Location

-The default location is under windows' C drive, you can modify the location to other places.
-I'm using the D:\MongoDB on this blog.
+The default location is under the Windows C drive.
+You can modify the location to another place.
+I'm using D:\MongoDB in this blog.

-If you choose to install MongoDB as a service, the installation will create a windows service so the MongoDB will be running as background.
-I think most of the time you should choose.
+If you choose to install MongoDB as a service, the installation will create a Windows service so MongoDB will run in the background.
+Most of the time, you should choose this option.

 By default, MongoDB will store logs under the MongoDB installation location.
-For example, I set D:\MongoDB, so my logs will be D:\MongoDB\log.
-Same as the data should be under D:\MongoDB\data, however, you can change to another location if you want.
+For example, I set D:\MongoDB, so my logs will be at D:\MongoDB\log.
+The data directory will be under D:\MongoDB\data.
+However, you can change these to another location if you want.

-That should be all to install MongoDB server, if you just need the MongoDB server to run you are done with the setup.
-For example, if you're trying to install MongoDB on the production server.
+That should be all you need to install the MongoDB server.
+If you just need the MongoDB server to run, you are done with the setup.
+For example, if you're installing MongoDB on a production server.

 Install MongoDB Tools

-Starting from MongoDB 4.4, the mongodump, mongoexport, mongoimport and some other commands will not include as part of MongoDB server setup, you have to install separately, go here and download the files.
-After downloading the file, you should see a list of files as mongoexport, mongoimport under the bin folder.
-You'll need these to run mongoexport or mongoimport command later.
+Starting from MongoDB 4.4, the mongodump, mongoexport, mongoimport, and some other commands are not included as part of the MongoDB server setup.
+You have to install them separately.
+Go here and download the files.
+After downloading, you should see a list of files such as mongoexport and mongoimport under the bin folder.
+You'll need these to run mongoexport or mongoimport commands later.

 Install MongoDB Compass

-MongoDB Compass is the GUI tool, you should install on your local development environment so you can connect to the MongoDB server and run the query from GUI.
-If you installed your MongoDB already, after open the MongoDB Compass, you can type the following local URL to connect to the local instance of MongoDB.
+MongoDB Compass is the GUI tool.
+You should install it on your local development environment so you can connect to the MongoDB server and run queries from the GUI.
+If you have already installed MongoDB, after opening MongoDB Compass, you can type the following local URL to connect to the local instance of MongoDB.

 mongodb://localhost:27017